 The Brownie Hawkeye had a number of running changes during its 11-year run.
 Early cameras had metal winding knobs and little rivets next to the flash pins.
 Kodak fitted glass lenses and viewfinders at first, but switched to plastic in later cameras.
 The button for long exposures has various markings, from B (for bulb) to L (for long) to LONG, depending on when the camera was made.
 Mine has a CAMEROSITY code of CYRM, meaning it was made in November, 1953.
 Its winding knob is plastic, and its lens and viewfinder are glass.
 Its long exposure button is marked L.

+The roll features several shots of the falls.
 My experience with small waist-level viewfinders is that framing a level shot can be challenging.
 This photographer would probably agree – if he or she could see these photos.

 I hope someone someday comes upon this post and recognizes this family.
 I’d like to reconnect them with their photographs!

 When I took my sons on a Route 66 vacation, I thought I’d follow in Ken Rockwell’s footsteps and bring the Brownie Hawkeye along.
 I first loaded some 620 Kodak Verichrome Pan that expired in September of 1985.
 I…did not get the stunning results Rockwell did.
 Here’s the Standard service station in Odell, IL.